microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 2. You should see a confirmation message: `Semantic Kernel service is up and running`
 3. If your browser asks you to acknowledge the risks of visiting an insecure website, you must acknowledge the message before the front end will be allowed to connect to the back-end server.
 Please acknowledge, and navigate until you see the message Semantic Kernel service is up and running
 4. Return to your original browser window, or navigate to `https://localhost:3000`, and refresh the page.
 You should now successfully see the Copilot Chat application and can interact with the prompt.

+* If you continue to experience trouble using ssl based linking, you may wish to run the back-end API server without an SSL certificate, you may change `"UseHttp": false,` to `"UseHttp": true,` to overide the default use of https.